 The treatment of acne is aimed at reducing the production of sebum and stopping bacterial growth and inflammation.
 A standard treatment for acne does not exist.
 The severity of the condition, the symptoms, the presence of scar formation, but also age, gender and mental factors determine which treatment will be started.

 Mild acne can be treated with local agents in the form of creams, ointments, emulsions and lotions.
 These agents contain, among other things, benzoyl peroxide, tretinoin and adapalene.
-In case of moderate to severe acne, medications can be prescribed, such as antibiotics, birth control pills and isotretinoin.
+In case of moderate to severe acne, medication can be prescribed, such as antibiotics, birth control pills and isotretinoin.
 Because multiple factors together play a role in the emergence of acne, a combination treatment will usually be needed, so that the condition is tackled on several fronts simultaneously.
 The treatment of acne always needs some time to take effect.
 It often takes at least one to three months before a satisfactory result has been achieved.

 If the pimples spoil everyday life in such a way that nothing else can be thought about and gloomy feelings dominate, psychotherapy can be a meaningful addition.
 Behavioral therapy can help to get rid of the urge to pick each pimple, causing acne to worsen or to be maintained.

 Acne is a harmless condition that usually disappears after a few years.
-Lifelong scars can be largely prevented by the treatments mentioned before.
+Lifelong scars can largely be prevented by the treatments mentioned before.
 Acne usually disappears before the age of twenty-five, but sometimes the condition continues at old age.

 - Squeezing pimples is advised against, because bacteria can spread in the skin and thus make the condition worse.
 Moreover, it can cause scars.